 CBD isolate can be likened to a vitamin or supplement.
 While vitamins and supplements can be important additions to the daily diet, the whole plant or food they are derived from is often the better alternative.
 With whole plants, all of the components present can work together to produce a more significant result.

 Conversely, a single vitamin – or CBD isolate – can offer a more targeted approach.
 CBD isolate can also be a way to complement your existing CBD intake.

-A full-spectrum CBD oil contains the entire spectrum of chemicals present in the hemp plant, leaving out only inert plant matter like cellulose.
-This extract includes a wide variety of plant compounds, often called “phytochemicals,” such as flavonoids1, terpenes2, vitamins, omega fatty acids, and the full naturally-occuring cannabinoid profile.
+A full-spectrum CBD oil also contains the entire spectrum of chemicals present in the hemp plant, leaving out only inert plant matter like cellulose and waxes.
+This extract includes a wide variety of plant compounds, often called “phytochemicals,” such as flavonoids, terpenes, vitamins, omega fatty acids, and the full naturally-occurring cannabinoid profile.

-Full-spectrum CBD aligns with the idea that whole plants support whole people.
+Full-spectrum extracts align with the idea that whole plants support whole people.
 The use of the entire plant rather than an isolated active ingredient allows the myriad of essential components to work in conjunction with one another in a more natural and impactful way.
 This idea is referred to as the “entourage effect.”

 The entourage effect posits that utilizing whole, natural plants – or full-spectrum CBD oil – allows for the natural synergy to improve how these ingredients interact with our bodies.
 Much in the same way that people in a community can work together to produce a result far beyond each of their individual capabilities, full-spectrum CBD oil allows all of the cannabinoids, terpenes, and flavonoids in hemp to work as a team to impact the endocannabinoid system.
 Essentially, the whole plant is potentially greater than the sum of its parts.